The following button (link) will take you to the Council’s online licensing system where you can apply for a new license

 Licensed social workers (e.g., LBSW, LMSW, LCSW) are required to obtain a minimum of 30 hours of continuing education during each renewal period they hold a license.

-At least 6 of the hours obtained must be in the area of professional ethics and social work values, 3 hours in cultural diversity and competency, and for supervisors, at least 3 of the hours must be in the area of supervision theory, skills, strategies, or evaluation.
+At least 6 of the hours obtained must be in the area of professional ethics and social work values, 3 hours in cultural diversity and competency, and for supervisors, at least 6 of the hours must be in the area of supervision theory, skills, strategies, or evaluation.
 These hours may be counted toward the total number of hours required.

 NOTE: Licensees who hold a license with emeritus status as September 1, 2020 may keep the emeritus status as long as the licensee does not 1)return to full- or part-time paid employment or 2)return the license to active status.
 Once a license with emeritus status expires or the status is changed from emeritus, the emeritus status cannot be reinstated.
 No renewal fees are charged, and no continuing education is required for a license with emeritus status, but the license must be renewed through the Council’s online renewal system on a biennial basis.